Let It Rock (Kevin Rudolf song)

-"Let It Rock" is the debut single by American singer Kevin Rudolf featuring American rapper Lil Wayne.
+"Let It Rock" is the debut single by American singer Kevin Rudolf featuring hip-hop rapper Lil Wayne.
 It was produced by Rudolf for his debut album, In the City.

-In the U.S. and Canada, the song reached No. 5 on the Billboard Hot 100, number No. 6 on the Pop 100 and No. 2 on the Canadian Hot 100.
-The first week, the song debuted at No. 45 on the Australian Singles Chart and eventually reached No. 3.
-In the United Kingdom, the song climbed to No. 40 on physical release but due to an increase in airplay, due to BBC Radio 1 adding it to their A-list, the song climbed thirty places to No. 10 in the song's second week on the chart; then it rose to No. 5 the following week.
-"Let It Rock" received positive reviews from music critics, and was placed at number 28 on Rolling Stones list of the 100 Best Songs of 2008.
+In the U.S. and Canada, the song reached #5 on the Billboard Hot 100, number #6 on the Pop 100 and #2 on the Canadian Hot 100.
+The first week, the song debuted at #45 on the Australian Singles Chart and eventually reached #3.
+In the United Kingdom, the song climbed to #40 on physical release but due to an increase in airplay, due to BBC Radio 1 adding it to their A-list, the song climbed 30 places to #10 in the song's second week on the chart; then it also reached to #5 the following week.
+"Let It Rock" received positive reviews from music critics, and was placed at #28 on Rolling Stones list of the 100 Best Songs of 2008.

-The single was the official theme song for WWE's 2009 Royal Rumble.
+The song serves as the official theme music for WWE's 2009 Royal Rumble event.
 "Let It Rock" was featured in tourism ads for Atlantic City, New Jersey, in 2013.
+It is also featured on the soundtrack for the 2010 EA Sports football video game Madden NFL 11.

 "Let It Rock" was certified triple platinum by the RIAA on May 4, 2009.
 As of July 2011, the song has sold 4,000,000 digital downloads, making it Lil Wayne's third 4-million-seller.

 Meaning

 Rudolf explained what "Let It Rock" is about, saying: "'Let It Rock' was written from a place of anger and dissatisfaction with the world.
 It's a song about hypocrisy.
 It contains biblical references - and yet people still think it's a party song.
 Whatever works."
-Rudolf said about "Let It Rock": "It's a song about the hypocrisy in the world, and I'm saying that when I come through, I'm bringing the truth," Rudolf explained.
+Rudolf said about "Let It Rock": "It's a song about the hypocrisy in the world, and I'm saying that when I come through, I'm bringing the truth," Rudolf stated.
 Rudolf then said: "I use the Parable of the Prodigal Son, because I want to expose all the fakes out there — in the music industry, in the world, anywhere.
 A lot of people think it's a party record, but it's not."